 When you make changes to a file create a new version with an updated version number.
-Versioning needs to be organized, have meaning, and strictly followed.
+Versioning needs to be organized, have meaning, and be strictly followed.
 Python doesn’t fully support Semantic Versioning, but we recommend using three-part versioning in the same manner.
 Versioning is so important that we wrote an entire article on how to version Python packages.

 Once you publish a package you should always know exactly where the original code (.py file) is.
-Use source control to manage your packages rather than downloading, editing, changing its version, and republishing.
+Use source control to manage your packages rather than downloading, editing, changing their version, and republishing.
 ProGet can help with this by “repackaging” packages and maintaining an audit trail within the package.

-The key to maintaining long term good packaging practices is keeping accurate and up to date documentation.
+The key to maintaining long-term good packaging practices is keeping accurate and up-to-date documentation.
 It’s really easy to get carried away and make too many packages.
 If this happens AND you weren’t keeping good documentation on the packages, you will certainly have a long and confusing journey out of package hell.
 It’s also imperative to document changes made to packages because you may not be the only one maintaining them.

 Once you have implemented these better packaging practices it’s time to think like a developer and automate!
 Establishing a Software Development Lifecycle (SDLC) that incorporates versioning, source control, change control, and documentation will have your team modulating like a well-oiled machine.

 Python modularization can keep you out of script hell as long as you plan ahead and follow clear practices for maintaining and creating high-quality Python packages.

 Creating high-quality python packages is an important skill.
 However, there are many other Python skills, like versioning and package approval workflows, that are necessary too.
 Read our guide to learn all the skills necessary to turn your team into Python experts.